ammarkarkour/SSA/README.md

 # SSA
-Smart student assistant that manages your tasks and protrize it in order to maximize the profit and to minimize the lose This APP was built using python 3 required libraries:
+Smart student assistant that manages your tasks and order them in order to maximize the profit and to minimize the loss.
+This APP was built using python 3 required libraries:
   - Tkinter